rukai/PF_Sandbox/readme.md

-# PF ENGINE
+# ProtoForm Fighter

-A platform fighter engine, with tightly integrated gameplay and character editor.
+A classic platform fighter engine, with tightly integrated gameplay and character editor.

 ## Requirements: